 KfW Development Bank has been operating in Tajikistan since 2001.
 On behalf of the Federal Government, it supports Tajikistan in the following areas:

 Since 2002, KfW has been supporting the Tajik government with implementation of its national programme for fighting TB and, since 2010, with implementation of a national programme for maternal and paediatric care and emergency medicine.
 The TB programme comprises the ongoing modernisation and provision of equipment to specialised hospitals.
 The mother-child care programme has seen the redevelopment of many regional and district hospitals.
 The modernisation of a national perinatal centre is also planned.

 To promote micro and family businesses, KfW is committed to the development of the financial system.
 To this end, it has participated in the establishment of two microfinance banks.
 This will also help other private microfinance institutions and banks to target their business towards micro and medium-sized enterprises to finance the processing of agricultural products.
 By financing housing, KfW is supporting house construction, renovation as well as energy efficiency measures.

-As part of the BMZ 2030 reform strategy, the Federal Ministry for Economic Cooperation and Development (BMZ) is ending bilateral development cooperation with Tajikistan.
-Aside from the projects and measures still underway, no further commitments are planned.
+However, as part of the BMZ 2030 reform strategy, the Federal Ministry for Economic Cooperation and Development (BMZ) is ending bilateral development cooperation, so that no new commitments are planned apart from the multi-year projects and measures that are still running.